microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/postmessage.rst

 ..  data:: UI_Close

     The UI_Close message is posted when the Office Online application is closing, either due to an error or a user action.
-Typically, the URL specified in the CloseUrl property in the CheckFileInfo response is displayed.
+Typically, the URL specified in the :term:`CloseUrl` property in the :ref:`CheckFileInfo` response is displayed.
 However, hosts can intercept this message instead and navigate in an appropriate way.

-    To send this message, the *ClosePostMessage* property in the **CheckFileInfo** response from the host must be set to ``true``.
+    To send this message, the :term:`ClosePostMessage` property in the :ref:`CheckFileInfo` response from the host must be set to ``true``.
+Otherwise Office Online will not send this message.

     ..  attribute:: Values
         :noindex: